 It will be a case of Art imitating Art when Townsville’s Ulysses Dancers explore the life and work of celebrated artist Henri Matisse in their 2019 production.

-Ulysses’ Artistic Director and Choreographer Jane Pirani chose to reinterpret Matisse’s paintings, cut-outs and artistic struggles through dance because she was so fascinated by his work and his life.
+Ulysses’ Artistic Director and Choreographer Jane Pirani said she had chosen to reinterpret Matisse’s paintings, cut-outs and artistic struggles through dance because she was so fascinated by his work and his life.

 “I’ve always loved Matisse,” said Jane.
 “I think it’s probably his ability to put the most amazingly different colours together.
 Really, if it wasn’t for him, we wouldn’t have 20th Century art as it is today.
 He paved the way because he came after the Impressionists; they tried to categorise him as a Fauvist, but he wasn’t really; and he was really treated like an outcast.”

 While Jane was originally drawn to Matisse through his works, she said the more research she did, the more captivated she became with this boundary-pushing artist.